-The Project will require the submission of a Construction and Operating Plan (COP) which will be subject to regulatory review, with additional opportunities for public input, prior to construction.
+The Project has submitted a Construction and Operating Plan (COP) which is currently undergoing regulatory review, with additional opportunities for public input, prior to construction.
 Fisheries information used to inform the COP is based on the best available and most credible information, which may include anecdotal information from fishermen as well as direct observations from vessels engaged in offshore operations.